BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    - Teams participating in the Physical competition are encouraged to modify any parts of the SwarmBaseCode-ROS code base, including adding or deleting ROS packages and adjusting the Gazebo model files to better replicate the capabilities of their physical robots, **with the exception** of `/src/rqt_rover_gui`, which should **not** be modified.
 You may modify the `/misc/rover_onboard_node_launch.sh` startup script, but **do not** change the name of the script itself.
 All committed code that is pushed to a team's GitHub repository by the cutoff date will be pulled and run onboard robots during the Physical competition.
+Additionally teams participating in the virtual compitition may not modify the contents of the simulation directory or the sbridge package.

 - Teams may modify the Arduino code.
 Loading the Arduino code must be fully automatic and triggered from the `/misc/rover_onboard_node_launch.sh` script. *Arduino code must be stored in a subdirectory of the teams repository called `arduino/swarmie_control/`*, i.e. `Swarmathon-TeamAbbrev/arduino/swarmie_control/` where Swarmathon-TeamAbbrev is your repository name.